Last updated May 9th, 2022

 No waiver by either party of any default hereof shall be deemed a waiver of any preceding or succeeding default hereof.

-User shall act as the general employer and Wrapbook shall act as the special employer as understood under applicable law.
+User shall act as the general employer or, sometimes referred to as the controlling employer, and Wrapbook shall act as the special employer, sometimes referred to as the payroll employer, as understood under applicable law for employees and loan-outs.
 User shall be responsible for day-to-day supervision, direction and control of Users in the performance of their services.

-Wrapbook shall obtain workers compensation insurance coverage for all Users whose services are provided under these Employer of Record Service Terms.
+Wrapbook shall obtain workers compensation insurance coverage for all employees and loan-outs whose services are provided under these Employer of Record Service Terms.

 Wrapbook shall not be responsible for covering or defending any claims or petitions by or involving Users which allege violation of California Labor Code §§ 132a and 4553 and/or other jurisdictions’ analogous laws relating to work injury discrimination or employer serious and willful misconduct (hereinafter, “WC Discrimination and S&W Claims”).
 User shall defend, indemnify and hold Wrapbook harmless from and against any and all WC Discrimination and S&W Claims.

 The single most important factor in the handling of Workers’ Compensation Claims is time.
 Time dictates everything from statutory guidelines to proper investigation.

 With that in mind, Wrapbook requires Users to report any and all work-related incidents to the Claims Department (WorkCompClaims@wrapbook.com) within 24 hours of their knowledge of the incident.

 Incidents are defined as any episode in which one or more employees are involved in any situation in which an injury of any kind has occurred or could have occurred.